dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 Using the [[EnableCors]](#attr) attribute with a named policy provides the finest control in limiting endpoints that support CORS.

 > [!WARNING]
-> <xref:Owin.CorsExtensions.UseCors%2A> must be called before <xref:Microsoft.AspNetCore.Builder.ResponseCachingExtensions.UseResponseCaching%2A> when using `UseResponseCaching`.
+> <xref:Owin.CorsExtensions.UseCors%2A> must be called before <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthenticaion%2A> and after <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseRouting%2A>.
+Meanwhile if you are using `UseResponseCaching`, place <xref:Microsoft.AspNetCore.Builder.ResponseCachingExtensions.UseResponseCaching%2A> after <xref:Owin.CorsExtensions.UseCors%2A>.

 Each approach is detailed in the following sections.